ncherkas/code-challenge-hc/README.md

 Here are the reasons why I decided to use the Hazelcast IMDG:
  - we already have the K8S backend responsible for the persistent storage and operations
- - Hazelcast IMDG with embedded topology enables the High-Available deployments comparing to the embedded database
+ - Hazelcast IMDG clustering enables the High-Available deployments comparing to the embedded database
  - no need to define the static schema as we do in case of SQL, no need for transactions... less complexity

 ## API